arny-wilk/cli-project/README.md

 The cli-project is a capstone project made during the last few months.
 From the end of 2022 and lately updated in 2023.

-### The branch step2interface
+### The branch interfaces

-The branch step2interface contains the last update of my work with interfaces.
+The branch interfaces contains the last update of my work with interfaces.
 There's still room for improvements like adding useful methods for each ArrayDataAccessService class:
 * Delete users/cars/booking
 * Update users/cars/booking

-## Next branch coming soon with Dependency Injection, Stream Api, Tests...
+### Next branch coming dependency injection

+### Streams

+### Tests